animeshpaul91/LLMs/Guidelines/l2-guidelines.md

 Perform the following actions:
 1 - Summarize the following text delimited by triple \
 backticks with 1 sentence.
-2 - Translate the summary into French.
+2 - Translate the summary into Bengali.
-3 - List each name in the French summary.
-4 - Output a json object that contains the following \
+3 - List each name in the Bengali summary.
+Output the names in bengali 4 - Output a json object that contains the following \
-keys: french_summary, num_names.
+keys: bengali_summary, num_names.

 Separate your answers with line breaks.